SHARE

 Spend a Sunday in The Marais: First Time Guide to Paris

 The Marais will be lively and filled with tourists and locals on Sunday.
-Place des Vosges is a great spot for a picnic on a warm day.
+Place des Vosges is an excellent spot for a picnic on a warm day.
 Visit the Picasso Museum, which is also available on the city museum pass.

 CafƩ Camille is an excellent spot for brunch or a glass of wine for people-watching.
 The streets will be packed with people, and around this corner, there is music by local artists that will play in the afternoon.